*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 Blacks faced discrimination everywhere, but suffered especially severe legal inequality in the Jim Crow South.
 In 1931, for instance, a group of nine young men riding the rails between Chattanooga and Memphis, Tennessee, were pulled from the train near Scottsboro, Alabama, and charged with assaulting two white women.
 Despite clear evidence that the assault had not occurred, and despite one of the women later recanting, the young men endured a series of sham trials in which all but one were sentenced to death.
 Only the communist-oriented International Legal Defense came to the aid of the “Scottsboro Boys,” who soon became a national symbol of continuing racial prejudice in America and a rallying point for civil rights-minded Americans.
 In appeals, the ILD successfully challenged the Boys’ sentencing and the death sentences were either commuted or reversed, although the last of the accused did not receive parole until 1946.46

 Despite a concerted effort to appoint black advisors to some New Deal programs, Franklin Roosevelt did little to directly address the difficulties black communities faced.
-To do so openly would provoke southern Democrats and put his New Deal coalition at risk.
+To do so openly would provoke southern Democrats and put his New Deal coalition–the uneasy alliance of national liberals, urban laborers, farm workers, and southern whites–at risk.
 Roosevelt not only rejected such proposals as abolishing the poll tax and declaring lynching a federal crime, he refused to specifically target African American needs in any of his larger relief and reform packages.
 As he explained to the national secretary of the NAACP, “I just can’t take that risk.”47

 In fact, even many of the programs of the New Deal had made hard times more difficult.
 When the codes of the NRA set new pay scales, they usually took into account regional differentiation and historical data.
 In the South, where African Americans had long suffered unequal pay, the new codes simply perpetuated that inequality.
 The codes also exempted those involved in farm work and domestic labor, the occupations of a majority of southern black men and women.
 The AAA was equally problematic as owners displaced black tenants and sharecroppers, many of whom were forced to return to their farms as low-paid day labor or to migrate to cities looking for wage work.48